On APIs and the Zalando API Guild

 Despite our strides, API review still involves a lot of work.
 To ensure valuable Guild-generated feedback of all reviews, we encourage members to commit around 10 percent of their week to API design and best-practice sharing—emphasizing the Guild’s purpose and value, and asking them to record their contributions in their personal and/or team OKRs.
 We’ve also introduced a weekly stand-up that focuses specifically on review coordination and enable new hires to pair up with experienced members.

 Status and Outlook

 The API Guild has proven to be a valuable tool for sharing knowledge and best practices of API design and implementation.
 It supports our autonomous engineering teams in achieving overarching alignment and high quality of the APIs they own.
 With the Guild’s help we make RESTful API design, implementation and review go smoothly and steadily for us.
-The Guild’s work is especially important for Radical Agility and our emerging microservice landscape, which is driven by REST, SaaS, cloud, API First, and peer review.
+The Guild’s work is especially important for our autonomous teams and our emerging microservice landscape, which is driven by REST, SaaS, cloud, API First, and peer review.

 With our increasing knowledge and experience, the API Guild will focus more and more on reviews to achieve overarching design consistency quality.
 For the time being, there is still much about REST that we have to learn—for example, supporting microservice and API discovery.
 Another challenging topic is HATEOAS; we don’t have specific recommendations for a Zalando standard yet, and expect this to emerge via experimentation.